0xsuk/agitcms/README.md

 ### changelog
 From version 2.0.0, Agit CMS became a web interface instead of a desktop app.
 This way you can use your favorite chrome extension like Grammarly.

+### info
+Agit CMS is still maintained, but is not actively developed.
+The latest version is mature enough for me.

 ### TODO
 - [ ] markdown editor - custom markdown rendering